FREDERICK EXPERIMENTAL MUSIC ASSOCIATION AUTUMN 2025 CONCERTS

 Brian Settles, tenor saxophone; Christian Hizon, trombone; Herman Burney, bass; Kevin Pinder, percussion; Eric Kennedy, drums

 Celebrate Black History Month with Lafayette Gilchrist, best known for his music heard on the iconic television series, The Wire.
 Gilchrist pays homage to Herbie Nichols, a composer overlooked during his too-brief lifetime, but now compared to Duke Ellington and Thelonious Monk.
-Leading his new sextet, the pianist will also perform his own groove-laden compositions.
+Leading his new sextet, the pianist also performed his own groove-laden compositions.

 A collaboration with Weinberg Center for the Arts and The City of Frederick